GCUGreyArea/python-parser/README.md

 3. The server should be able to handle bach requests for parsing to be usefull.
 4. There better diagnostic tools through exceptions.
 5. There should be proper loging.
-6. The parser could be made significantly more efficient by using Hyperscan for Python to do regex matching.
+6. The parser could be made significantly more efficient by using `Hyperscan` for Python to do regex matching and `RE2` for extraction.
 7. Structured patterns are grossly inificient.